pyffi.spells — High level file operations

 Do not override this function.

-Parameter:branch (GlobalNode) – The branch to start the recursion from, or None to recurse the whole tree.
+Parameters:branch (GlobalNode) – The branch to start the recursion from, or None to recurse the whole tree.

 _datainspect()